raymondxu/java-workshop/README.md

 <a id="abstraction"></a>
 ## 2.0 Abstraction

+Abstraction is a programming ideology that involves extracting physical implementation from method signatures.
 Abstract classes and interfaces are ways to achieve abstraction.
-They are similar in many ways, so they can be quite difficult to learn well.
+Abstract classes and interfaces are similar in many ways so they can be tough to understand at first.
+Let's try and clear that up.

-Abstraction is a programming ideology that involves extracting physical implementation from method signatures.

 <a id="abstractclasses"></a>
 ### 2.1 Abstract Classes